Guiding Couples Through Effective Prenuptial Agreements

 What Information Do Prenups Contain?

-Each state determines what it considers to be separate property and marital or “community” property.
+Each state determines separate property and marital or “community” property.
 Prenuptial agreements can keep family heirlooms within the bloodline, separate businesses, provide guidance for filing tax returns, define rights regarding retirement benefits and savings contributions, and address many other financial decisions couples may face.

 While the list of items that may be included in a prenup is quite expansive, there are certain restrictions.
 For example, prenups cannot govern anything illegal.
 Additionally, spouses may not waive their rights to spousal support or alimony.